 Marjane Satrapi lives in Paris, where her illustrations appear regularly in newspapers and magazines all around the world.
 The animated film adaptation of Persepolis (US release December 2007) has garnered huge international acclaim and won the Jury Prize at the Cannes Film Festival; in 2008 it was nominated for an Academy Award for Best Animated Feature Film and won two Cesar Awards (the French version of the Oscars) for Best First Film and Best Adaptation.
 In all, Persepolis received over 25 major international award nominations and received over 15 major international awards.
 In 2017 she was awarded the tenth annual Bita Prize for Persian Arts.

 Marjane Satrapi’s live-action film Chicken with Plums (based on her book by the same name), made its premiere in the Mostra of Venice on 2011 before winning the award of Best Narrative Film at the Abu Dhabi Film Festival and Best Foreign Language Film from the São Paulo International Film Festival.
 Her film Gang of the Jotas was released in 2013, and in 2014 she directed the film The Voices starting Ryan Reynolds.
-In 2018 Satrapi directed Radioactive starring Rosamund Pike, an adaptation of Lauren Redniss’ graphic novel Radioactive: Marie & Pierre Curie: A Tale Of Love And Fallout.
-The movie is set for release in early 2020.
+Satrapi also directed Radioactive starring Rosamund Pike, an adaptation of Lauren Redniss’ graphic novel Radioactive: Marie & Pierre Curie: A Tale Of Love And Fallout.
+A favorite at film festivals in 2019, the movie is set for general release in early 2020.

 Throughout the years, Marjane has continued painting in her free time and attention is growing about this side of her creative energy.
 Her art work continues to be part of exhibitions, such as at the Grand Palais in Paris (October 2011).
 In September 2012 Le Bon Marché invited Catherine Deneuve to help celebrate its 160th anniversary.
 The store windows featured three-dimensional versions of 10 illustrations by Marjane Satrapi showing Deneuve in humorous situations.
 Marjane Satrapi had her first painting exhibition in January 2013 at the Galerie Jerôme de Noirmont.